MNEK: 2016–present: Songwriting breakthrough and Language

 In February 2018, he teased the single "Tongue", which was revealed to be the lead single from his debut album, Language.
 He stated in an interview with Annie Mac that his album was finished and that he was mixing the album with mixing engineer Phil Tan.
 It was released on 7 September 2018.

-In July 2019, MNEK hosted a songwriting camp for LGBT singer-songwriters in association with Pride In Music.
+In July 2019, MNEK hosted a songwriting camp for LGBT singer-songwriters in association with Pride in Music.
 The aim of the camp was to help emerging LGBT talent find a safe space to work in, as MNEK himself has experienced judgment from within the industry due to his sexual orientation.
 Participants in the event included L Devine, Olly Alexander, and Rina Sawayama.

 In 2020, MNEK collaborated with Joel Corry on the song "Head & Heart", which peaked at number one on the Official UK Charts, marking his first as a featured artist.

 In 2021, MNEK appeared as a guest vocal coach on the second series of RuPaul's Drag Race UK.
 On 11 May 2021, the Sugababes released a reworking of 2001 single "Run for Cover" featuring MNEK to celebrate the 20th anniversary of their debut album One Touch and plans for new music.

 In June 2021, it was announced that MNEK would be appearing alongside Olly Alexander on the third series of Celebrity Gogglebox which airs on Channel 4.
 In 2022, MNEK produced a number of tracks on Island Records new girl group Flo EP The Lead, including singles "Cardboard Box" and "Immature".
 On 4 February 2022, he collaborated with Jax Jones on the single "Where Did You Go?".
 The song peaked at number 7 in the UK and has since been certified Platinum by the British Phonographic Industry.
 In November, MNEK teamed up with Galantis and David Guetta on the song "Damn (You've Got Me Saying)".
 "Radio", the collaboration with Sigala, was released in January 2023.
 The same year he released another 2 songs, "16 Again" with Paul Woolford and Lewis Thompson and "Oh The Glamour" with Aluna, Pabllo Vittar and Eden Prince.

 MNEK has produced multiple songs for Flo, including "Cardboard Box", "Immature", "Summertime" and "Feature Me".

-On 2 February 2024, MNEK announced his newfound label called MuzoByUz, with its first artist being Tyler Lewis.
-Its second artist rumored to be Roch.
+On 2 February 2024, MNEK announced his newfound label called MuzoByUz, with its first artist being Tyler Lewis..

+In 2025, MNEK collaborated with Zara Larsson on her fifth studio album "Midnight Sun".
+He also collaborated with Larsson on "Stateside + Zara Larsson", which was released as a single from "Fancy Some More?", the third remix album by the British singer-songwriter and record producer PinkPantheress.